iainvdw/lucidian-tides/Sessions/28 - Session 28.md

 They tell [[Captain Cassian Sariel de Rochefort|the captain]] they succeeded in why they came here.
 He shares the [[Plank Queen Yucalia|Plank Queen]] contacted him yesterday, her suggestion is they come back to Darktow and she’s calling a conclave.
 The situation in Nicodranas and such hasn’t improved.
 The conclave likely means a big decision will have to be made.

-They set sail to Darktow.
+Finally, they set sail to Darktow.